lhm30/PIDGINv3/docs/usage/started.rst

 Generating binary predictions
 -----------------------------

-The following code will generate binary predictions at 1um for all human targets for the input file, at a threshold of 0.5 (the compound was more often predicted active compared to inactive):
+The following code will generate binary predictions at 0.1 and 1μM for all human targets, at a threshold of 0.5 (the compound was more often predicted active compared to inactive):

 .. code-block:: shell-session

-	$ python $PV3/predict.py -f test.smi --organism "Homo sapiens" -b 1 -p 0.5
+	$ python $PV3/predict.py -f test.smi --organism "Homo sapiens" -b 0.1,1 -p 0.5

 The threshold can be increased to increase the confidence in the prediction.